 Hosting Costs For My Lifestyle Blog

-For my fist year of blogging I hosted my lifestyle blog with SiteGround.
-With SiteGround I grew my blog to 50,000 monthly sessions and it’s a good choice for intermediate bloggers.
-I had to upgrade twice in a year because I hit their traffic limits and that did get expensive.
+For my first year of blogging, I hosted my lifestyle blog with SiteGround.
+It wasn’t great.
+My site was slow and I had to upgrade my site twice because I hit their traffic limits.
+That got expensive!

-These are affiliate links.
+These are affiliate links and I’m an affiliate for Bluehost.
 This means I receive a commission if you make a purchase through my link, but this is at no additional cost to you.
 Please read my disclaimer for more information.

 ✅ Special Offer for Simply Hatch Readers: As I write this post, Bluehost have an offer exclusive to Simply Hatch readers to set up your blog with Bluehost for just $2.95/month including a domain name!
 This is a 63% saving.